JosueDeLosSantos/Blog-API/README.md

 The API uses JSON Web Tokens (jsonwebtoken) for user authentication and bcryptjs for password encryption to ensure secure access and data protection.

-## Deployment

-This API is part of my first fullstack project and has been deployed on a Platform as a Service (PaaS).
-Through this process, I learned many important aspects of deploying applications on PaaS.

 ## Learnings

 Building this fullstack project has been a significant learning experience.
 Some of the key aspects I learned include: